 More than 3,700 protesters were detained in more than 120 cities, according to OVD Info, which monitors opposition rallies.

-Several injuries were reported in clashes with police in Moscow and Saint Petersburg, including at least one woman in critical condition after being kicked by riot police, following Navalny's call to rally against President Vladimir Putin's 20-year rule.
+Several injuries were reported in clashes with police in Moscow and St. Petersburg, including at least one woman in critical condition after being kicked by riot police, following Navalny's call to rally against President Vladimir Putin's 20-year rule.

-About 20,000 participants protested in Moscow and more than 10,000 in Saint Petersburg, according to estimates from AFP journalists, with rallies also taking place in the Czech Republic, Estonia, France, Finland, Lithuania, the Netherlands, Spain and Sweden.
+About 20,000 participants protested in Moscow and more than 10,000 in St. Petersburg, according to estimates from AFP journalists, with rallies also taking place in the Czech Republic, Estonia, France, Finland, Lithuania, the Netherlands, Spain and Sweden.

 Previous large-scale opposition demonstrations in 2012 and 2019 were largely centralised in Moscow.